vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - As the vega network, if a proposal is accepted and the duration required before change takes effect is reached, the changes are applied (<a name="0028-GOVE-008" href="#0028-GOVE-008">0028-GOVE-008</a>)
 - New market proposals cannot be created before [`limits.markets.proposeEnabledFrom`](../non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md#network-parameters) is in the past (<a name="0028-GOVE-024" href="#0028-GOVE-024">0028-GOVE-024</a>)
-- A market that has been proposed and successfully voted through doesn't leave the opening auction until the `enactment date/time` is reached and until sufficient [liquidity commitment](./0044-LIME-lp_mechanics.md#commit-liquidity-network-transaction) has been made for the market.
-Sufficient means that it meets all the criteria set in [liquidity monitoring](./0035-LIQM-liquidity_monitoring.md). (<a name="0028-GOVE-025" href="#0028-GOVE-025">0028-GOVE-025</a>)
 - A market proposal with a negative or non-integer value supplied for market decimal places  gets rejected. (<a name="0028-GOVE-061" href="#0028-GOVE-061">0028-GOVE-061</a>)
 - A market proposal with position decimal places not in `{-6,...,-1,0,1,2,...,6}` gets rejected. (<a name="0028-GOVE-062" href="#0028-GOVE-062">0028-GOVE-062</a>)